MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 ### Run tests against multiple instance types

 Assume that you decide to run benchmarks against a db.r3.2xlarge server and find that the application/query performance already meets your requirements.
-It's recommended also to run tests both against smaller and larger instance types, which provides two benefits:
+It's recommended also to run tests both against smaller and larger instance types, which provide two benefits:

-- Testing with smaller instance types may still yield good performance results and reveal potential cost saving opportunities.
+- Testing with smaller instance types might still yield good performance results and reveal potential cost saving opportunities.
-- Testing with larger instance types may provide ideas or insight about future scalability options.
+- Testing with larger instance types might provide ideas or insight about future scalability options.

 ### Measure both sustained and peak performance